LyFl0w/QuillCraft-Archive/README.md

 - Copy the https link on the "code" button
 - In IntelliJ, select `New > Project from Version Control...`
 - Paste the link in the URL section
-- Don't forget to add `\QuillCraftLobby` in your directory
+- Don't forget to add `\QuillCraftCore` in your directory

 ### If you want to try your code